paezha/Accessibility-Food-Banks-Hamilton/README.md

 et al. 2020; Kirkpatrick and Tarasuk 2008; Tarasuk and Vogt 2009).
 This nutrient deficiency is associated with major population health concerns, particularly among Canadians at socio-economic disadvantage (Bazerghi, McKay, and Dunn 2016).
-Data on food insecurity in Canada is collected in several ways.
-Quantitatively, official government surveys such as the Household Food Security Survey Module (HFSSM), the Canadian Community Health Surveys (CCHS), the International Study of Adults (LISA), and official classifications determined by Health Canada in relation to socio-demographic variables offer some insight into food insecurity (Kirkpatrick and Tarasuk 2008; Tarasuk and Vogt 2009; Gundersen et al.
+Official government surveys such as the Household Food Security Survey Module (HFSSM), the Canadian Community Health Surveys (CCHS), the Longitudinal and International Study of Adults (LISA), and official classifications determined by Health Canada in relation to socio-demographic variables offer some insight into food insecurity in Canada (Kirkpatrick and Tarasuk 2008; Tarasuk and Vogt 2009; Gundersen et al. 2018).
-2018).
 Nationally, it has been found that food insecurity impacts approximately 12.3% of Canadian households (Tarasuk, Dachner, and Loopstra 2014)

 Food banks - sometimes also referred to as ‘food pantries’ and ‘food shelves’ - originated as a community response to aid those with